 Let’s face it, AirPods are expensive, and we don’t want them to die out so fast.
-The primary question that many users ask is “why do my AirPods die so fast?”
+That’s why many Airpods owners are concerned about their battery life and ask themselves, “why do my AirPods die so fast?”

 All AirPods have lithium-ion batteries, and fast battery drain is a common problem.
 We’ll go through all the possible reasons why your AirPods die so fast and how you can extend their battery life.